tdewin/best-practices-guide/resource_planning/proxy_server_and_transport_modes.md

 3. Priority goes to the disk that belongs to an already processed VM, after that VMs of already running jobs have next higher priority.
-Short-term scheduled jobs take priority over long-term scheduled jobs (like daily or weekly jobs).

-**Tip:** At the repository which writes the backup data, only one
-    write stream is started to the backup storage per job.
-Job priority together with jobs to be run with a large amount of VMs can lead to the situation that only 1-3 target write streams can become the bootleneck in the backup processing.
-Consider enabling "Per VM backup chain" at the repository to address this.
+**Tip:** At the repository, which writes the backup data, only one thread is writing to the backup storage _per running job_.
+If few jobs with a high number of VMs are processed simultaneously, you may experience that these threads are not sufficient to fully utilize backup storage performance.
+If throughput per I/O stream is a bottleneck, consider enabling "Per VM backup chains".

-**Tip:** Default recommended value is **1** task per Core/vCPU, with no less than 2 cores as minimum.
+**Tip:** Default recommended value is **1** task per core/vCPU, with at least 2 CPUs.
 To optimize the backup window, you can cautiously oversubscribe the **Max concurrent tasks** count, but monitor CPU and RAM usage carefully.

 **Veeam Backup & Replication supports parallel processing of VMs/VM disks:**

 -   It can process multiple VMs within a Job simultaneously increasing data processing efficiency.

 -   If a VM was created with multiple disks Veeam will try to process these disks simultaneously to reduce VM backup time to minimize VMware snapshot lifetime.

 - 	Priority goes to already running parallel processes for VM disks backups.
-After all these disks are backed up, VMs from existing running jobs take priority.
-As well as highly frequent scheduled jobs which are prioritized higher.

 To achieve the best backup window it is recommended to slightly oversubscribe the tasks slots and start more jobs.
 This allow Veeam to leverage the maximum of the task slots and lead into an optimal backup window.